 You have 0 more sites to check

-OnboardOceania decor is traditional luxe, with the requisite polished, dark mahoganies, muted fabrics and rich-colored carpets.
+In all cases, Oceania decor is traditional luxe, with the requisite polished dark mahoganies, muted fabrics and rich-colored carpets.
 By virtue of the ships' sizes, it's not difficult to find yourself oriented by the first day at sea.
 (Even the much larger Marina and Riviera are a cinch to navigate, though you can expect a more colorful, modern palette.)
 These ships bear a high ratio of standard balcony cabins.

 Service is enthusiastic and gracious, courtesy of the well-trained staff.

-Oceania neither encourages nor discourages children onboard; however, no children's programs are in place, and there is little else to keep boredom at bay, apart from customary table tennis, shuffleboard and Monopoly in the game room.
+Oceania neither encourages nor discourages children onboard.
+However, no children's programs are in place, and there is little else to keep boredom at bay, apart from customary table tennis, shuffleboard and Monopoly in the game room.

 The brainchild of cruise industry veterans Frank Del Rio and Joe Watters -- former heads of Renaissance Cruises and Crystal Cruises, respectively -- Miami-based Oceania Cruises emphasizes a destination-intensive floating-hotel experience with top-notch food and superior service.
 The cruise line originally operated vessels from the defunct Renaissance Cruises.
 (Its 684-passenger R1 and R2 were renamed Regatta and Insignia.)
 Nautica, another Renaissance R-class vessel, joined the fleet in 2005.

 In 2007, Oceania was acquired by New York-based Apollo Management, L.P., an investment company that specializes in private equity, debt and capital markets.
-Quickly following the acquisition, the line placed orders with Italy's Fincantieri shipyard for its first new-builds, a pair of 1,258-passenger vessels, the aforementioned Marina and Riviera.
+Quickly following the acquisition, the line placed orders with Italy's Fincantieri shipyard for its first new-builds, a pair of 1,258-passenger vessels -- the aforementioned Marina and Riviera.

-Overall, Oceania has managed to create what we call a luxury lite experience, defined as offering luxury-level food and service with fewer inclusions (such as liquor, shore tours, and pre-cruise hotel stays) in its base fares.
+Overall, Oceania has managed to create what we call a luxury lite experience, defined as offering luxury-level food and service with fewer inclusions (such as liquor, shore tours and pre-cruise hotel stays) in its base fares.

-At 30,277 tons and with a 684-passenger occupancy, Regatta and Nautica fall firmly in the mid-ship size range but offer the wide variety of amenities and options usually found on deluxe-priced lines.
+At 30,277 tons and with a 684-passenger occupancy, Regatta, Insignia and Nautica fall firmly in the mid-size range but offer the wide variety of amenities and options usually found on deluxe-priced lines.

-Also in the mid-ship size range are the 65,000-ton, 1,252-passenger Marina, which debuted in February 2011, and sibling Riviera, which launched a year later.
+Also in the mid-size range are 65,000-ton, 1,252-passenger Marina, which debuted in February 2011, and sibling Riviera, which launched a year later.

-Fellow PassengersPassengers tend to be older (50 and older), are well traveled and hail mostly from the U.S. and Canada.
+Passengers tend to be older (50 and older) and well traveled, hailing mostly from the U.S. and Canada.
 The line also markets to English-speaking travelers from the U.K., Ireland, South Africa, Australia and New Zealand.